 We also provide specialist education and training to both universities in Sheffield, and actively take part in research projects.

-The Specialist Psychotherapy Service is split into two specialist teams, the Mood, Anxiety and Post-Traumatic Stress Disorder Psychotherapy Service (MAPPS) and the Personality/Complex Trauma Team.
+SPS is formed of two teams: the Mood, Anxiety and Post-Traumatic Stress Disorder Psychotherapy Service (MAPPS) and the Personality/Complex Trauma Team (PCT).

 Mood, Anxiety and Post-Traumatic Stress Disorder Psychotherapy Service (MAPPS)

-The people we support may be experiencing difficulties in more than one of these areas and will have tried other first line treatments such as therapy, counselling or medication at least once before being referred to us.
+The people we support may be experiencing difficulties in more than one of these areas and will have accessed other first line treatments such as therapy, counselling or medication at least once before being referred to us.

-Personality/Complex Trauma Team
+Personality/Complex Trauma (PCT) Team

-Referrals are only accepted through completed referral form, to be emailed to sps@shsc.nhs.uk
+Referrals are accepted from healthcare professionals working in primary and secondary services in Sheffield through a completed referral form, to be emailed to sps@shsc.nhs.uk

-You can download our service eligibility criteria and referral form here.
+You can download our referral form here.

-This referral form covers both teams, If you have a query about making a referral you can call us on 0114 2716920.
+If you have a query about making a referral you can call us on 0114 2716920.

 Frequently asked questions